Services

 Why adjacency beats every other prospecting angle in commercial services

 Cleaning, pest control, HVAC, and security are trust-and-logistics businesses.
-Facility managers don't pick a vendor because the cold email was clever — they pick because the operator has proven reliability inside a building they recognise.
-Adjacency is the cheapest, fastest proof you can put in a first line.
+Facility managers do not pick a vendor because a cold email was clever.
+They pick the operator with proven reliability inside a building they recognise, and adjacency is the cheapest, fastest proof a first line can carry.

-Generic lead-list outreach across a metro returns under 1 percent and the lists themselves go stale inside 90 days.
+Generic lead-list outreach across a metro returns under 1 percent, and the lists themselves go stale inside 90 days.
 Adjacent outreach inverts that.
-The pitch opens with we already service the building next door, which transfers trust before the prospect has finished the first sentence and re-frames the conversation around their own precinct.
+The message opens with the operator already servicing the building next door, which transfers trust before the prospect finishes the first sentence and reframes the conversation around their own precinct.

 The other structural advantage is routing.
 Adjacent contracts roster into the same crew shifts, share supervisor coverage, and improve gross margin by around 25 percent versus geographically scattered work.